sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 Without it, you might remove a safeguard because it looks like dead code.
 You might "simplify" a limit that was quietly protecting a dependency.
 You might replace a weird workaround with a cleaner bug.

 Understanding the original intent does not mean preserving the old decision forever.
-It means you change the system with your eyes open.
+It means you know which constraint you are removing, replacing, or deciding no longer matters.

 Sometimes the conclusion is: this made sense then, but it does not anymore.

 That is a good outcome.
 Now you can remove it deliberately, document why the old constraint no longer applies, and leave the next person a better trail than the one you found.

-## The Payoff

-Going through all three phases takes more time than closing the ticket, but it is how a team stops buying the same incident twice.

-The first time, you fix a timeout.

-The second time, you notice three teams have been fighting the same database assumption.

-The third time, you stop treating it as a bug and start treating it as architecture.

-That is the real value of a good investigation.
-It updates the team's understanding of the system.
-It turns one annoying failure into better tooling, better reviews, better tests, and better design constraints.

-Not every incident needs a week-long archaeology project.
-Some bugs are small.
-Some fixes are obvious.
-Sometimes the right answer really is "we forgot to check for nil."

-But when a failure exposes a surprising system behavior, a hidden dependency, or a piece of code nobody understands anymore, stopping at the failing line is too shallow.

-The investigation is not done when the alert clears.

-It is done when you actually learn something.
+Not every alert requires a week of archaeology, but stopping at the failing line leaves the system ready to surprise you again.

+The depth of the investigation should match the risk, but the habit should be the same: do not confuse the line that failed with the reason the system failed.

+Fixing the code restores the service.
+Understanding the context fixes the system.